 - A dedicated work space that can be customized to their needs.

 - Access to Quest laboratory facilities, field gear, library resources, and study space as needed.

 - A Summer Fellow can *not* do an experiential learning during their Fellowship, as these weeks are to be dedicated to research.

 - The 2019 Summer Fellowship period will begin on Monday, May 13, 2019 and end on Wednesday, July 31, 2019.

 - If enrollment in courses is necessary for maintenance of an international student visa, contact Barbara.Fernandes@questu.ca.
 Or if you are receiving financial aid, contact firstname.lastname@example.org.

 - The Summer Fellowship is not compatible with classes in May, June, or July.
-The Winter Fellowship is not compatible with classes during the three Fellowship blocks.
 Students do NOT receive any Quest course credits for completing this Fellowship, i.e., these are not “independent study blocks”.